It is widely acknowledged that being in a relationship with a drug addict is remarkably challenging.

 Indeed, many would argue that the most acute effects of addiction impact the loved ones of those continuing to abuse substances even as life is unraveling around them.

-But, with the help of a professional treatment center, like Renaissance Recovery’s Southern California recovery center, you can help your significant other conquer the problem.
+But, with the help of a professional treatment center, like Renaissance Recovery’s California rehab, you can help your significant other conquer the problem.
 Before we take a look at how an Orange County rehab may be able to help you, let’s get a better understanding of the problem at hand.

 Addiction and Relationships